 How Does ESG Work To Help Patients Lose Weight?

-During the ESG procedure, the patient’s stomach is reduced by 70-75% and the remaining 25% is what will be used as the stomach going forward.
+The ESG procedure reduces the patient‘s stomach by 70–75%, and the remaining 25% will be used as the stomach going forward.

 Because the patient is working with a smaller stomach they will not be able to eat as much food during a meal and it will take longer for the food eaten to digest.
 This will also extend the length of time that the patient feels “full” which will help keep them from “grazing” between meals.

-Endoscopic sleeve gastroplasty offers the alteration results that closely resemble the surgical gastric sleeve (VSG) but without the surgery, risks, associated complications or extended recovery time.
+Endoscopic Sleeve Gastroplasty offers alteration results that closely resemble the Surgical Gastric Sleeve (VSG).
+But without the surgery, risks, associated complications, or extended recovery time.

-Patients follow a specified diet plan after the procedure starting with liquids and working their way back up to solid foods.
+Patients follow a specified diet plan after the procedure starting with liquids.
+Eventually, they work their way back up to solid foods.
 This transition takes place much faster than after a surgical procedure and in total usually just lasts a few weeks.

 Most patients can return to work after about a week as long as their job is not labor-intensive.
-The bariatric surgeon will determine when the patient can return to their normal routine but generally it is not longer than 3-4 weeks.
+The bariatric surgeon will determine when the patient can return to their normal routine.
+Generally, it is not longer than 3-4 weeks.

 Studies Support Significant Weight Loss Potential Through ESG

-Endoscopic sleeve gastroplasty not only offers the benefit of being one of the safest forms of weight loss surgery (it is not a surgical procedure) but also has been proven as effective as gastric sleeve surgery.
+Studies have proven Endoscopic Sleeve Gastroplasty to be as effective as Gastric Sleeve Surgery.
+While offering the benefit of being one of the safest forms of weight loss.
+Since it is not a surgical procedure.
 The overall complication rate of ESG is less than 1% while offering the potential for significant weight loss.

-ESG surpassed the expected target of 25% EWL (the percentage of expected excess weight loss) in clinical trials and reached almost twice that at 49% in a 12 month period.
+ESG surpassed the expected target of 25% EWL.
+The percentage of expected excess weight loss in clinical trials reached almost twice that at 49% in 12 months.

-- Only 3 out of 150 patients who took part in this trial had minor complications but all resolved without any surgical intervention;
+- Only 3 out of 150 patients who took part in this trial had minor complications.
+Eventually, all were resolved without any surgical intervention>

 - Patients in the study also showed significant improvements in their weight-related health issues and none developed GERD (severe acid reflux).